-- Once the seal fades, if not replaces, both of these materials can become damaged by substances like wine, oil or anything with acidity.
+- Once the seal fades, if not replaced, both of these materials can become damaged by substances like wine, oil, or anything with acidity.
 However, of the two, marble is especially vulnerable.
 This really just means that if you opt for marble, extra special care should be in place for cleaning immediately following use or any spills that may occur.

-- However, both require less maintenance than options like quartz, ceramic tile or even glass.
+- However, both require less maintenance than options like quartz, ceramic tile, or even glass.
 The main thing is to keep it sealed and to keep it clean.
-That way you will have less of a chance of ending up with stains or other types of damages.
+That way you will have less of a chance of ending up with stains or other types of damage.

 If you would like to know more about stone countertops for your Jersey City home, give our countertop pros a call.
 Kennedy Tile & Marble Inc. is the company to trust when you need service for natural stone, including professional advice.
 We look forward to working with you, so contact us today!